digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/ha-and-scaling/implementing-ha.rst

    :align: center
    :width: 80%

-Since sequencer nodes are always active, horizontal scaling for the SQL synchronizer sequencer service is achieved by adding a new sequencer and enabling the clients to use it.
+Since sequencer nodes are always active, horizontal scaling for the SQL sync domain sequencer service is achieved by adding a new sequencer and enabling the clients to use it.

 Mediator Service
 ****************